Generalization error of min-norm interpolators in transfer learning: Setup

-Second, the noises $\bep^{(k)}$ are assumed to have i.i.d. entries with mean $0$, variance $\sigma^2$, and bounded moments up to any order.
-That is, for any $\phi>0$, there exists a constant $C_\phi$ such that

-Lastly, as our analysis pertains to the regime where sample size is smaller than feature dimensions, and the ratio between sample size and feature dimensions remain bounded.
-Denoting $\gamma_1:=p/n_1, \gamma_2 := p/n_2, \gamma := p / n$, we assume

-As displayed, we are particularly interested in the overparameterized regime where $p>n$, partly because it is more prevalent in the modern machine learning applications.
-Besides, the underparamterized regime, i.e. $p < n$, is better understood in literature, cf. \cite{yang2020analysis} (they assumed $n_2 > p$, but their results remain valid for the general case $n>p$).
+\end{assumption} The following assumption will be used only for the model shift results in Section \ref{sec:model_shift}. \begin{assumption}[Shared covariance] The source and target covariance matrices $\bSigma^{(1)}$ and $\bSigma^{(2)}$ are identical.
+When this holds, we denote the shared covariance by $\bSigma :=\bSigma^{(1)} = \bSigma^{(2)}$. \end{assumption} \begin{assumption}[Simultaneous diagonalizability] The source and target covariance matrices $\bSigma^{(1)}$ and $\bSigma^{(2)}$ are simultaneously diagonalizable.
+That is, there exist an orthogonal matrix $\bV$ and two diagonal matrices $\bLambda^{(1)},\bLambda^{(2)}$ such that $\bSigma^{(1)} = \bV\bLambda^{(1)}\bV^\top$ and $\bSigma^{(2)} = \bV\bLambda^{(2)}\bV^\top$. \end{assumption} As displayed in \eqref{eqn:dimensions}, we are particularly interested in the overparametrized regime where $p>n$, partly because it is more prevalent in modern machine learning applications.
+Besides, the underparametrized regime, i.e. $p < n$, is better understood in the literature, cf. \cite{yang2020analysis} (they assumed $n_2 > p$, but their results remain valid for the general case $n>p$).